 I was still feeling run down from traveling for over a month, so I went into rebellion mode and stayed at the apartment for the morning.
 Jeremy was happy to take the boys to James’s much anticipated State Aviation Museum.
 It didn’t disappoint!
 Can you believe that a plane that we actually flew on while in Russia was at that museum?
 Apparently only 13% of the fleet is still in service.
 They returned to the apartment via Uber and picked me up for lunch.

 After lunch, we decided to head to the Chornobyl Museum (Ukrainian Spelling of Chernobyl).
 This was Jeremy’s compromise for me not allowing him to visit the Chornobyl site.
 You need to be 18 to go on it and supposedly you only get the same amount of radiation that you would get on a transatlantic flight, but still, I’m not sure it is worth the risk.
+Since we were traveling with kids, the point was moot.
 The museum is really well done and there were only a couple of spots that we had to steer the kids away from the material.
 One room was a bit creepy and showed wax models of what the cleanup effort was like.
 Another display showed all the cities that are no longer inhabitable, while a third showed a preserved eight legged pig.
 Very overwhelming, but it is amazing how much more I got out of the museum than I ever did out of a text book.

 Upon leaving, we wandered around the Podil neighborhood, stopped by the Florivisky Monastery, and thought about going to the National Museum of the History of Ukraine, but we were museumed out and decided to skip it.
 We took the funicular up the mountain, went to the boys favorite playground just behind St. Michael’s Monastery, bought some cotton candy, then strolled down to Maydan Nezalezhnosti for a nice Georgian dinner.